bethanycable/bethanycable/README.md

 ## About Me:
  - Hi! :wave: I am Bethany Mattern (@bethanycable)
  - I am interested in Fullstack Development.
- - I am currently learning the MERN stack.
+ - My main stack is: JavaScript, React, Node.js, and SQL/NoSQL
  - Wanna chat?
 You can reach out to me on [LinkedIn](https://www.linkedin.com/in/bethany-a-mattern/)!
+ - I am currently moving into AI learning, utilizaing API's and tools like langchain, and llamaIndex, to create applications.

 ## Tech Stack: